tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 The recommendation for Node is that we store this in a cache on disk.
 @trevnorris and @indutny have given thoughts that this should work.

+Caching removes the sting of parsing and can actually improve performance through things like bytecode caching.
+While investigations are in their early stages, there appears to be plenty of room for further improvements and optimizations.

 The workflow for loading files would look like:

 1. Get path to load as `filename`